Keeping It Simple Italian

 There are not many things to change in this recipe because there are so few ingredients.
 Here are a couple of variation ideas in case you need some help.

-• You can use regular tomatoes instead of sun dried tomatoes.
-The sun dried tomatoes and tuna combination is so good because the sun dried tomatoes add a sweetness to the recipe.
+• You can use regular tomatoes instead of sun-dried tomatoes.
+The sun-dried tomatoes and tuna combination is so good because the sun-dried tomatoes add sweetness to the recipe.
 I have tried this with regular tomatoes that I quartered and it was still really good.
-Let's just say the sun dried tomato version is the ultimate and regular tomatoes are delicious 🙂
+Let's just say the sun-dried tomato version is the ultimate and regular tomatoes are delicious 🙂

 • If you are on a limited budget or don't have fresh tuna steaks, you could use canned tuna in place of it.
 You would just skip the step of cooking the tuna and add it in at the end when you add the pasta.